cakescripter/shopping-list/readme.md

 #### Credits

 This shopping list application was created as part of the JavaScript Course by Brad Traversy.
-Brad Traversy is the author and instructor of the course, which provides comprehensive training on JavaScript development.
+Brad Traversy is the author and instructor of the course, who provides comprehensive training on JavaScript development.